V. Manicavasagar: Post-Judicial Career

-After retiring from the Supreme Court, Vaithalingam was appointed Chairman of the Commercial Bank of Ceylon and was then appointed as the first Chancellor of the University of Jaffna.
+After retiring from the Supreme Court, Vaithialingam was appointed Chairman of the Commercial Bank of Ceylon and was then appointed as the first Chancellor of the University of Jaffna.

-In Retirement, he was a member of both the Citizen Committee and the Delimitation Committee among many others.
+In retirement, he was a member of both the Citizen Committee and the Delimitation Committee among many others.
 A devote Hindu, he also served as President of the Educational Society for many years.

 As Chancellor of the University of Jaffna

-Vaithalingam was appointed as the first Chancellor of the University of Jaffna by the President of Sri Lanka with effect from the first of January, 1979.
+Vaithialingam was appointed as the first Chancellor of the University of Jaffna by the President of Sri Lanka with effect from the first of January, 1979.
 In the course of his tenure, which lasted half a decade, he presided over the first convocation held at the Veerasingam Hall on the 13th of September 1980 and also delivered the very first convocation address.
 He was also conferred with a Doctorate by the University.

 Deshamanya

-Vaithalingam was awarded the Deshamanya Award within two years of its founding in 1987.
+Vaithialingam was awarded the Deshamanya Award within two years of its founding in 1987.
 He was the first Sri Lankan Tamil to receive the award and the appearance of common ground between the government and a prominent Tamil caused an adverse reaction from the Liberation Tigers of Tamil Eelam.
-The LTTE called on him to refuse the reward, if he valued his life; however, Vaithalingam defied the outfit and accepted the honour.
+The LTTE called on him to refuse the reward, if he valued his life; however, Vaithialingam defied the outfit and accepted the honour.